orelyehuda/CARD-COUNTER/README.md

 Helper tool for counting cards in blackjack

-*YOU HAVE TO FIST KNOW BASIC STRAT*
+*YOU HAVE TO FIRST KNOW BASIC STRAT*